monicahq/monica/docs/user/carddav.md

-### Android (with DAVx5 app)
+### Android

-For Android devices, you'll need to install some extra application.
+Android devices does not support CardDAV natively, so you'll need to install a third-party application to use CardDAV.

-I recommend to install [DAVx5](https://www.davx5.com/) which works perfectly.
-You will find the application on the [Google Play store](https://play.google.com/store/apps/details?id=at.bitfire.davdroid) or even on [F-Droid store](https://f-droid.org/fr/packages/at.bitfire.davdroid/) (free).
+I recommend to install [DAVx5](https://www.davx5.com/) which is a great CardDAV client.
+You will find the application on the [Google Play store](https://play.google.com/store/apps/details?id=at.bitfire.davdroid) or even on [F-Droid store](https://f-droid.org/fr/packages/at.bitfire.davdroid/) for free.

 To add an account:
 - Click on the `+` button
-- Choose **Connection with a URL and a username**, and enter the following details:
+- Choose **Connection with URL and username.**, and enter the following details:
-  - **URL**: Paste the `/dav` base url, i.e. `https://app.monicahq.com/dav`
+  - **URL**: Enter the `/dav` base url, i.e. `https://app.monicahq.com/dav`
   - **Username**: Your email login address
   - **Password**: The token you've created on the API settings page.

 ![Davx5 config](/docs/images/carddav_davx5_1.png)

+- Chose the option **Groups are per-contact categories**
 - Click on **Connect**
+- Select the data you want to sync

 After that, you can use any Contacts application on your phone.
-Be sure to display your Monica account on the list of contacts, and to use it by default.
+Be sure to display your Monica account on the list of contacts, and to use it by default for new contacts.

 ### iPhone